 - No backup.
 You forgot to make a backup.
 “Oops, the server crashed, and we have no backup, sorry Sir…”

-- As a customer, you do not have access to the files and therefore cannot easily use another developer (you are locked in).
+- As a client, you do not have access to the files and therefore cannot easily use another developer (you are locked in).

-- The customer cannot make changes to the server without it being a battle, because there are 15 other shops / sites / systems running which then need to be updated.
+- The client cannot make changes to the server without it being a battle, because there are 15 other shops / sites / systems running which then need to be updated.

 - It’s hard to scale up.
 It should be so easy, but it’s never easy.
 Consider using Amazon Web Services, Microsoft Azure or similar.
 Read bonus info below.